mautrix/docs/bridges/python/telegram/index.md

   / [#telegram:utwente.io](https://matrix.to/#/#telegram:utwente.io)
 * [one.ems.host](https://element.io/element-one)
   / [#one:element.io](https://matrix.to/#/#one:element.io)
-  (paid service with a few bridges, no end-to-bridge encryption)

 If you run a public instance and wish to list it here, please [make a pull request](https://github.com/mautrix/docs/blob/master/bridges/python/telegram/index.md).